tizoc/ocaml-interop/docs/part6-advanced-topics.md

 OCaml variants, akin to Rust enums, define a type that can be one of several distinct forms (constructors), each optionally carrying data.
-The `ocaml-interop` crate provides macros to simplify conversions between Rust enums and OCaml variants.
+The `ocaml-interop` crate provides derive macros to simplify conversions between Rust enums and OCaml variants.

 **Key Concepts:**